NickHugi/PyKotor/Tools/GuiConverter/README.md

 - Ensure that your `.gui` files are compatible with the Star Wars: Knights of the Old Republic game or any other project you're working on.
 - The tool supports adding more aspect ratios and resolutions by modifying the `ASPECT_RATIO_TO_RESOLUTION` dictionary in the script.

-## License

-This project is open-source and available under the MIT License.
-Feel free to modify and use it as per your needs.

-## Contribution

-Contributions are welcome!
-Please feel free to submit a pull request or report any issues you find.